How to use snowshoes properly

 Choosing rackets according to weight:

 The choice of snowshoes depends on the weight of the hiker (including the weight of his backpack), to enable him to stay on the surface of the snow.
 This is called lift.
-There are different sizes of snowshoes to best suit hikers' body sizes and practices.
+There are different sizes of snowshoes to best adapt to hikers' sizes and weights.

 The climbing wedge for greater ease on slopes: